AlonsoOropeza/Eliza/README.md

 ### How to run it

-1. Go to [SWISH](https://swish.swi-prolog.org/) on your web browser.
+1. Go to [SWISH](https://swish.swi-prolog.org/) on your web browser or download [SWI-Prolog](https://www.swi-prolog.org/download/stable).
 2. Download the [latest stable version](https://github.com/AlonsoOropeza/Eliza/releases) from the repository, save it with .pl extension.
 2.1.
 Otherwise, copy the code from the [latest stable version](https://drive.google.com/drive/folders/1vofNHv89TOOc2rSNBihmJt7lDVo3FpAk?usp=sharing) from Drive, and paste it in a new pl file.
 3. Load the file into the IDE.
 4. Run the code by typing the rule eliza.
 <img src="tutorial.png" alt="tutorial"/>

+Note: In online mode, writing is as always when using one word, when writing a sentence is [in, list, form].
+With SWI-Prolog everthing must have a period (.) at the end of every input.